 Musician Samba Sene was born in Dakar, Senegal, and moved to Scotland in 2000, where he settled in Edinburgh.
 A charismatic singer, his style is strongly influenced by a wide range of music, from traditional to funk, rock and ska.
 His influences include former mentor Baaba Maal, Bob Marley, Van Morrison, Paul Simon, Alpha Blondy and Aswad.
 Original songs cover a range of subjects including love, equal rights and outright celebration.
 Uplifting and upbeat.

-The current core lineup is Samba Sene with Akin Fatunmbi (elec guitar, mandolin), Angus Rutherford (bass guitar) and Jonny Christie (drums, percussion), with various guest percussionists, singers and musicians joining the family from time to time.
+The current core lineup is Samba Sene with Akin Fatunmbi (elec guitar, mandolin), Ramcise Modi (elec guitar) Chatonda “Chats” Ridley (bass guitar), Moustapha Gadiaga (percussion) and Mike Cameron (drums, percussion), with various guest percussionists, singers and musicians joining the family from time to time.

-Recent gigs include a headline slot at Exhibition Roadshow (London) and appearances at Wickerman, Wizard and Knockengorroch Festivals.
+Memorable gigs include Afro Celtic Connections at Celtic Connections (2023), a headline slot at Exhibition Roadshow (London) and appearances at Wickerman, Wizard and Knockengorroch Festivals.
 He has supported artists including Youssou N’Dour, Vieux Farka Toure and Amadou & Mariam.

 Guest performances include singing with Orchestra Baobab at Glasgow’s Old Fruitmarket and with Baaba Maal’s band at the Celtic Connections Club.